-It is fascinating to observe people when asked this question, as they scratch their head, squirm a bit and generally fail to come up with anything positive that someone else has said about them.
+It is fascinating to watch people when asked this question, as they scratch their heads, squirm a bit and generally fail to come up with anything positive that someone else has said about them.

 Is this because no one has said anything nice?
 I find it hard to believe that to be true!
 So, are people simply trying to avoid coming up with anything through some misguided sense of modesty?